Can I TA CY 3740 / CY 5770?

 No.

-I'm not a full-time tenure-track professor and therefore I cannot hire
+I'm not a full-time tenure-track professor and therefore I can't hire or

-or fund PhD candidates on my own.
-You will have to look elsewhere.
+fund graduate students on my own.
+You'll have to look elsewhere.

 Northeastern has one of the largest and highest quality security faculty

-pools in the area; there is no shortage of opportunities.
+pools in the area; there's no shortage of opportunities.
 After you

 secure your formal position and funding, I'd be happy to discuss

-research and mentor you, as long as your official advisor agrees to it.
+research and mentor you if your official advisor agrees to it.

 Can I do a directed study/research/reading course with